chauff/cse1500-web-transcripts/_lectures/js.md

    5
 </details>

+If you compare this to how Java treats functions (or methods), you should realize that this language is very different from what you have seen so far in your studies.

 ## Scoping, hoisting and this

-We now cover three JavaScript principles that often lead to confusion.
+We now cover three JavaScript principles that often lead to confusion and log debugging sessions.

 ### Scoping